St. Paul: A Model Catechetical Saint for Contemporary Catechesis

 Pope Paul VI, in Evangelii Nuntiandi, observes that the task of evangelization is “one that is deeply ecclesial” and therefore, “no evangelizer is the absolute master of his evangelizing action … he acts in communion with the Church and her pastors” (EN 60).
 St. Paul understood his mission in this ecclesial sense.
 Near the beginning of his ministry, St. Paul paid a visit to Jerusalem and consulted Peter for two weeks, and fourteen years later, he returned to Jerusalem once again to confirm the authenticity of his gospel by consulting, in private, those of repute (Galatians 1:18-2:2).
 Another fact that demonstrates the ecclesial nature of St. Paul’s evangelization is his love for the Church and recognition that it is the depository of truth.
 In his first epistle to St. Timothy, St. Paul refers to the household of God as “the church of the living God, the pillar and bulwark of the truth.”
 This strong and vibrant metaphor demonstrates St. Paul’s ecclesial mindset; the Church guards the truth, and the truth, in turn, brings unity among the children of God.
 St. Paul adamantly defends and exhorts the truth that there is “one body and one Spirit … one Lord, one faith, one baptism, one God and Father of us all” (Eph 4:4f).
 His work is not an individual enterprise fueled by a personal agenda but one born of love for Jesus Christ and his Immaculate Bride.

 It should be noted that St. Paul’s catechesis was organic and systematic insofar as it initiated his “hearers into the fullness of Christian life” (CT 18).
 St. Paul imparted Christian doctrine according to the spiritual maturity of his audience.
 Thus, when writing to the church in Corinth, he explains himself by saying, “I fed you with milk, not solid food; for you were not ready for it; and even yet you are not ready, for you are still of the flesh” (1 Cor 3:2).
 A good catechist imparts instruction in a manner befitting the developmental stage of and the level of receptivity among the students so as not to inundate the Christian and in order to foster proper growth in the spiritual life.
-The catechumenate of the early Christian church, as witnessed to by the Early Church Fathers, took this approach, and even today we acknowledge this need to catechize progressively in the Rite of Christian Initiation for Adults.
+The catechumenate of the early Christian church, as witnessed to by the Early Church Fathers, took this approach, and even today we acknowledge this need to catechize progressively in the Order of Christian Initiation for Adults.
 We may also look to the letter of St. Paul to the Romans to see for ourselves a prime example of his systematic instruction.
 Each successive section of this epistle builds off of the previous section as St. Paul presents Christian doctrine systematically.
 First, St. Paul demonstrates the universality of sin and its consequences.
 Second, the redemption Jesus Christ won for us is presented as God’s solution to the problem of sin.
 Third, justification is taught as achieved by the principle of faith as opposed to the ceremonial precepts of the Mosaic Law.
 Fourth, we are incorporated into this life of faith through the sacrament of baptism.
 Fifth, the doctrine of concupiscence is discussed in relation to sin.
 Finally, St. Paul gives a valuable instruction on redemptive suffering as the solution to concupiscence.
 From this one sample epistle, we have a survey of the systematic nature inherent within the catechetical activity of St. Paul.

 The driving force of catechesis is the power of the word of God, and so the catechist must be immersed in Sacred Scripture, drawing strength from this divine wellspring.